JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 Plugin Signing is a mechanism introduced in the 2021.2 release cycle to increase security in [JetBrains Marketplace](https://plugins.jetbrains.com) and all of our IntelliJ-based IDEs.

 The Marketplace signing is designed to ensure that plugins are not modified over the course of the publishing and delivery pipeline.
-If the plugin is not signed by the author or if a certificate has been revoked, a warning dialog will appear in the IDE during installation.
+If the author does not sign the plugin or has a revoked certificate, a warning dialog will appear in the IDE during installation.

 On our side, we will check if the public part of a key is present, and we will verify the signature.
 This is similar to the [Google upload key](https://developer.android.com/studio/publish/app-signing#generate-key) mechanism.